yifei-liu-stat/python-library-nndcp/README.md

 # Neural Network Training with Difference of Convex Programming (DCP)

-This is an ongoing research project (in joint work with Chuan He) featuring neural network training with difference of convex probramming (DCP).
-When training neural networks, SGD usually stagnates at a bad local minima after some training.
-We aim to use DCP to avoid trapping in such solutions.
-For this purpose, we proposed three versions of the algorithm specifically for training neural network, aiming for different kinds of situations:
+This is a research project (in joint work with Chuan He, ISyE) featuring neural network training with difference of convex probramming (DCP).
+When training neural networks, SGD usually stagnates at a bad local minima after some epochs.
+We aim to use DCP to avoid such situations.
+To this end, we proposed three versions of the algorithm specifically for training neural network, aiming for different kinds of situations:

 * One-pass DC algorithm: deals with small DC subproblem
 * Two-pass DC algorithm: deals with large DC subproblem